 Relapses come and go without any warning.
 They also vary from person to person, so treating or managing them is often a process of trial and error.

-We asked the folks in our Living with Multiple Sclerosis Facebook community to share ‘go-to’ home remedies and treatments that they depend on during relapses.
+We asked the folks in our Living with Multiple Sclerosis Facebook community to share their go-to home remedies and treatments that they depend on during relapses.
 Here’s a sampling of what works for them, what the experts say, and how these different approaches could benefit you.

 Corticosteroids are powerful drugs.
 It’s important to talk to your doctor, neurologist, or healthcare team about what you can expect before you start taking them.
-Common side effects include depression, confusion, and changes in sleep patterns and eating behaviors.
+Common side effects include:

-Heat sensitivity is considered one of the most problematic side effects for people with MS. Staying cool, whether by drinking water, using a cooling vest, or taking a cold shower, can provide some relief.
+Heat sensitivity is considered one of the most problematic side effects or symptoms for people with MS. Staying cool, whether by drinking water, using a cooling vest, or taking a cold shower, can provide some relief from heat sensitivity.

 Getting the proper amount of sleep and time to relax is important for everyone, but especially for anyone experiencing an MS relapse.
 Having MS is physically and mentally draining, so taking a time out and putting yourself first is essential.